holidayextras/holidayextras.github.com/_posts/2015-08-04-qcon-new-york-part-2.md

 Scaling...
 Google Docs does not run on 1 server but all mutations MUST go to the same server.
 Therefore there is a physical limit to the number of connections and therefore collaborators to any Google Doc (the limit is 15) and the same for Hangouts.

-### Atlassian Hybrid Cloud/On-Premesis Software Delivery
+## Atlassian Hybrid Cloud/On-Premesis Software Delivery

-#### George Barnett - SAAS Platform Architect
+### George Barnett - SAAS Platform Architect

-tl;dr: Not sure why this exists, I just wanted to put my hand up and ask if Atlassian had heard of the cloud but he seemed pretty stoked with the solution they'd arrived at.
+**tl;dr** Not sure why this exists, I just wanted to put my hand up and ask if Atlassian had heard of the cloud but he seemed pretty stoked with the solution they'd arrived at.
 We're good with what we're doing at HX.

 7 years ago Atlassian weren't SAAS.
 All products were downloaded.
 Upgrades were slow in coming and had slow extended release cycles.
 A monolith however is easy to deploy but customers get used to "their verision" (like IE6) and refuse to update for whatever reason.